Falkland Island Cruises & Luxury Expeditions

 Westpoint Island

-With the highest sea cliffs in the Falklands, this scenic island is a must-see for bird lovers.
+With the highest sea cliffs in the Falkland Islands archipelago, this scenic island is a must-see for bird lovers.
 It is home to albatrosses, Falkland steamer ducks, penguins, and Cobb's wrens, which are endemic to the Falkland Islands.

 Carcass Island farm building Falkland islands